 STATEMENT OF WORK TITLE (“SOW”):

-MuleSoft Assistance for <Customer>
+MuleSoft Assistance for Duo Security

-SOW Reference ID: <Customer>_<Project>_<yyyymmdd>
+SOW Reference ID: DuoSecurity_Integration_Platform_20160321

-<Date>
+21st March 2016

 Order Form/ Standard Terms

-This SOW is governed by the terms of the Order Form # [INSERT ORDER FORM #] executed between MuleSoft and <Customer>. (“<Customer>” or “Customer”) and the Master Subscription Terms referenced in the Order Form which are fully incorporated therein.
+This SOW is governed by the terms of the Order Form # [INSERT ORDER FORM #] executed between MuleSoft and Duo Security Inc. (Duo Security Inc. or “Customer”) and the Master Subscription Terms referenced in the Order Form which are fully incorporated therein.
 In the event of any conflict between this SOW and the Master Subscription Terms, the SOW shall govern.

 Estimated Duration

-Project start date: [XX Month 2015]
+Project start date: 11h April 2016 (Estimated)

-Project end date: [XX Month 2015]
+Project end date: 10th June 2016 (Estimated)

 Services

-[Custom text: The scope of this Statement of Work is to assist Customer with the implementation of MuleSoft products [ESB/CloudHub/API] in [DEV, QA, PROD] and to provide mentoring and knowledge transfer to Customer enabling the on-going development and maintenance of the Customer’s platform/integrations services/etc.,]
+The scope of this Statement of Work is to assist Customer with architecture enablement for the implementation and adoption of MuleSoft Integration and API Management products, and to define two use cases (as describe below) on to Customer’s MuleSoft Customer platform/integrations services.
+The project will also include enablement of Customer resources through joint development shadowing

 This includes the following